 Speak with highly-qualified medical malpractice attorneys in Washington, DC and Baltimore, Maryland

-With a track record of success on complex medical claims since 1984, Schochor and Staton, P.A. delivers aggressive litigation service to individuals and families who suffer medical negligence.
+With a track record of success on complex medical claims since 1984, Schochor, Staton, Goldberg, and Cardea, P.A. delivers aggressive litigation service to individuals and families who suffer medical negligence.
 Contact us today or call 410-234-1000 to schedule a free consultation to discuss your case.